department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 </div>

-### Find eligibility information for these groups of people
+### Find more eligibility information for these groups of people

 <ul class="usa-accordion">
 <li>